dso6060/jdp/README.md

 ## Summary

-**Justice Definitions Project Extension** is a Chrome extension that makes legal language accessible through two primary interaction methods:
+**Justice Definitions Project Extension** is a Chrome extension that makes legal language accessible through two interaction methods:

-1. **Right-Click Lookup**: Select any text on a webpage and right-click to get instant definition previews in a floating popup
+1. **Sliding Overlay Panel**: Click the extension icon to open a 400px wide overlay that slides in from the right side, featuring built-in search and request functionality
-2. **Sliding Overlay Panel**: Click the extension icon to open a 400px wide overlay that slides in from the right side, featuring built-in search functionality
+2. **Right-Click Lookup**: Select any text on a webpage and right-click to get instant definition previews in a floating popup

 **Key Benefits:**
 - **Non-disruptive**: Overlay appears on top without affecting webpage layout